Grants List

 Please note: this is NOT a Classroom Grant.

-We are no longer accepting applications for the 2024 June Baldwin Turnell Grant.
+July 30, 2025 for the 2025 June Baldwin Turnell Grant.

-Winner will be announced November 2024.
+Winner will be announced October 2025.

 General Classroom Grants

-Teachers may apply for classroom grants for any subject or grade level, for amounts of $250, $500, or $1000, through the General Classroom Grants program.
+Teachers may apply for classroom grants for any subject or grade level, for amounts of $500 or $1000, through the General Classroom Grants program.
 Available funding is determined each year based on that year’s designated and undesignated donations, corporate gifts, and unrestricted interest.
 Subject to income, the Foundation typically awards about $10,000 annually in endowed grants.
 Classroom grant requests for other grants, below, which are not funded will be considered for General Classroom Grants funding as well.

-Winners will be announced November 2024.
+Winners will be announced September 2025.

 Eve Carson Service Learning Grant